jenssegers/agent/README.md

 ### Robot name

 Get the robot name.
-Note: this currently only works for mayor robots like Google, Facebook, Twitter, Bing, Baidu, ...
+Note: this currently only works for major robots like Google, Facebook, Twitter, Bing, Baidu etc ...

 ```php
 $robot = $agent->robot();